Apr 14, 2023

 MMMs are much too slow for the online world, often providing results weeks after a campaign has been completed, rather than during one.
 They also do a poor job of measuring brand equity, often leading to over-spending on activities in the lower end of the funnel and under-spending when it comes to brand development for those that need more motivation to take action.
 These and other shortcomings make the MMM model ineffective, especially for organizations that have yet to make kickstart digital transformation.

-Luckily, the transition to the digital world has provided marketers with tools and techniques that have revitalized marketing attribution models, making it possible to track each step along the customer journey.
+Luckily, the transition to the digital world and omnichannel marketing has provided marketers with tools and techniques that have revitalized marketing attribution models, making it possible to track each step along the customer journey.
 It's not often that a customer will simply type in a web address and make a purchase, which is why a range of different attribution models are used to ensure multi-channel marketing success.

 Your business can work with different marketing attribution models, depending on goals, business model, resources, and more.
 There are several options that can be used such as: